 Here's how to set up cross-functional access for a sales enablement team:

-- Create a "Sellers" group and add all your sales reps to it
+- Create a "Sellers" team and add all your sales reps to it

 - Create a permission policy called "Sales Enablement" with: